Analyzing the Legal Audience’s Content Consumption Habits

 In our second blog in a series on the Impact of Coronavirus on B2B Content Consumption, we noticed an interesting trend.
 By the late Spring, the one professional audience that had the most voracious appetite for content related to the virus and working from home was the Legal field.
+This month, we’re profiling the Legal audience to see where the interests and needs of these professionals lie.

-Considering that most of the content consumption occurring on our platform is being initiated by by a balanced mix Financial, IT, HR, Sales and Marketing professionals, seeing the sudden flurry of Legal activity reminded us of two things:
+Considering that most of the content consumption occurring on our platform is being initiated by a balanced mix Financial, IT, HR, Sales and Marketing professionals, seeing the sudden flurry of Legal activity reminded us of two things:

 - COVID-19 was changing everything